Hesperian Health Guides

 folic acid (folate, folacin)

-Folic acid is an important vitamin that helps prevent birth defects when the mother takes it early in pregnancy.
+Folic acid is an important vitamin that helps prevent disabilities in the developing baby when the mother takes it early in pregnancy.

 Often comes in: